This lesson introduces you to the various parts of the ArcGIS Velocity app and describes how they relate to each other.

 - Click the Feeds tab to open the Feeds page.

 The Feeds page displays a list and status of any configured feeds.
-A feed is a real-time stream of data coming into Velocity.
+You can view the feeds you have created under the My Contents page.
+A feed type is a real-time stream of data coming into Velocity.
 Feeds typically connect to external sources of observational data such as Internet of Things (IoT) platforms, message brokers, and third-party APIs.

 - On the Feeds page, click Create feed.